Peter Attia's Longevity Protocols: What He Tests & What It Costs

 Protocol #1: DEXA Scan (Body Composition)

-What it is: A DEXA scan measures body fat percentage, lean muscle mass, and bone density with much more precision than a scale or BMI.
-Attia tracks muscle mass as one of the key predictors of longevity — sarcopenia (muscle loss with age) is a major mortality risk that most people don't think about until it's too late.
+What it is: Measures body fat, lean muscle, and bone density with precision that scale or BMI can't touch.
+Attia prioritizes muscle mass as a longevity predictor — sarcopenia (muscle loss with age) is a major mortality risk most people ignore until it's too late.

-Protocol #2: Extensive Bloodwork — Beyond the Standard Panel
+Protocol #2: Extensive Bloodwork — Beyond Standard Panels

-ApoB (Apolipoprotein B) The particle count marker he cares about more than LDL-C. ApoB measures the actual number of atherogenic particles — a more accurate predictor of cardiovascular risk than the standard cholesterol number.
-Most insurance-covered physicals don't include it.
+The particle count marker that matters more than LDL-C. Measures actual number of atherogenic particles — better cardiovascular risk predictor than total cholesterol.
+Insurance physicals skip this.

-Lp(a) — Lipoprotein(a) A genetic cardiovascular risk factor that diet and exercise don't change.
-You either have elevated Lp(a) or you don't — but most people have never been tested.
-Attia tests everyone once, early.
+Genetic cardiovascular risk factor diet and exercise can't change.
+You have it or you don't.
+Attia tests everyone early.

 Search longevity lab tests in Austin → | Browse Longevity+Care providers →